HarvestMondello/Colorado-climbing-route-analysis/docs/routes/eldo/yellow-spur.md

 ---

 ## Summary
-*The Yellow Spur* is considered tone of the most iconic multipitch climbs in Eldorado Canyon.
+*The Yellow Spur* is considered one of the most iconic multipitch climbs in Eldorado Canyon.
 This striking moderate testpiece has striking exposure, continuous difficulties and historic significance.
 In this analysis, the route stands out as both a **cultural landmark** and a **high-traffic classic**.
 Featuring a brilliant mix of technical roof and corner climbing, delicate face sequences and airy exposure, it epitomizes the adventurous spirit of climbing in the canyon.
 Today it remains both a rite of passage for aspiring Eldo leaders and a beloved repeat classic for locals.

 ---